(Código CIE-9-CM: 348.0)

 Simple cysts: Li & shy; cell line appear to be capable of secretion CSF.
 The cysts of the middle fossa speak exclusively of this type

-Complex cysts that may also contain glia, epéndimo, and other types of tissue.
+Complex cysts that may also contain neuroglia, epéndimo, and other types of tissue.

 Presentation CLI & shy; nica

-The sintomatologí & shy; varies according to the filesystem nervous central compress, the most striking are other & shy; focal symptoms with signs intracranial hypertension, as are headache (pain de cabeza), hemiparesis,diplopia (double vision), irritability, mood swings, apatía (emotionless), and impaired intellectual performance.
+The sintomatologí & shy; varies according to the filesystem nervous central compress, the most striking focal symptoms are signs of intracranial hypertension, as are headache (headache), hemiparesis,diplopia (double vision), irritability, mood swings, apatía (emotionless), and impaired intellectual performance.